-Just a quick reminder that applications for all exchange programs for Fall Semester 2016 are 30 April 2016.
+Just a quick reminder that application deadline for all exchange programs for Spring Semester 2017 is 31 October 2016.
 Follow the links to your program of choice and download the Application Pack at the bottom of the page.
 Be sure not to miss out, and apply today.
-Japanese Language and Japanese Studies Program http://nufs-exchanges.jp/jljsp/ Contemporary Japan […]
+Japanese Language and Japanese Studies Program http://nufs-exchanges.jp/jljsp/ Contemporary […]

 All-day Bus/Train Pass